rama1997/GiveUsAnA/docs/final.md

 ## Approach
 For our project, we will be using the Asynchronous Advantage Actor-Critic (A3C) algorithm in Tensorflow to create our agent.
-In A3C, there are multiple agent workers who each have their own copy of the environment.
+In A3C, there are multiple agent workers or "actors" who each have their own copy of the environment.
 These agents will each interact and train within their own environment at the same time, independent of each other.
 The agents will then relay informations gained back to the global network where the "critic" will adjust the global values based on information received.
 This method is beneficial because more work is getting done at the same time as well as the agent being independent from each other.
 The image below is a visual on how A3C is organized.
 There is a global network with its own policy function, value function, network, and input.
 This global network will send data down to many different workers with their own set of policy functions, value function, network, and input.
 The worker will then train within their own individual environment.
 The data from training in the environment will go back to the worker which will then relay it back to the global network.

 <img src="https://cdn-images-1.medium.com/max/1600/1*YtnGhtSAMnnHSL8PvS7t_w.png" width="40%">